 Vermeulens has released its market outlook report for the second quarter of 2019.
 Key points include:

-- Construction price escalation nationally has trended to 4 percent per annum for the first quarter of 2019.
+- Construction price escalation nationally has trended to 4 percent per annum for the second quarter of 2019.

 - Construction cost trendline: Due to consistent increases in construction costs over the past few years, Vermeulens Index long term trendline is up to 3.5 percent.